splunk/public-o11y-docs/metrics-and-metadata/metrics-landing.rst

   Metric finder and metadata catalogue <metrics-finder-metadata-catalog>
   Events <view-data-events>

-To learn about metrics and events in the Splunk Cloud Observability platform, see the following docs:
+To learn about metrics, metric metadata and events in the Splunk Cloud Observability platform, see the following docs:

 * :ref:`get-started-metrics`
 * :ref:`metric-types`